K0V4C/WeeklySprints/text_editor/README.md

 - Figure out why I have to highlight whole file and not only 0..end_of_view
 - Save file in different name
 - Check if all highligting changes with file name change
+- Remove clippy errors
+- Add highlights to other file types
+- Search for bugs

 ### Credits